wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/index.rst

 .. versionadded:: 3.9.0

 There exist multiple integrations in Wazuh which perform configuration assessment scans (see :ref:`Policy monitoring section <manual_policy_monitoring>`) such as the OpenScap integration.
-However, many reasons had led us to create a new Wazuh plugin to support Security Configuration Assessment natively.
+However, many reasons have led us to create a new Wazuh plugin to support Security Configuration Assessment natively.
 Here we can see a brief summary of these reasons:

 - The OpenSCAP integration is only available on Linux hosts, not Windows agents.
 - The CIS-CAT tool is proprietary software which requires an external license for its use.